Lizzy-2262/Natcoomgh/README.md

-MATLAB script used to analyze fiber photometry recording data.
+MATLAB script used to analyze the fiber photometry recording data.